arfc/rollo/docs/source/usersguide/index.rst

 Evaluators
 ^^^^^^^^^^
 Evaluators are the nuclear software **ROLLO** utilizes to calculate objective functions.
-**ROLLO** is nuclear-software agnostic, thus the user may couple any nuclear software.
+**ROLLO** is nuclear-software agnostic, thus the user may use any nuclear software as an evaluator.
 In a single ROLLO input file, a user may define any number of evaluators.

 For each evaluator, there are mandatory and optional input parameters.